The Global Jewish 9-1-1

 JDC’s relief activities, emigration aid, and rescue operations were critical following the Nazi rise to power and the outbreak of World War II.

-After the war, a crisis of staggering proportions for world Jewry, JDC mobilized to support and resettle survivors, help reconstruct the remnant communities of Europe, create a network of social welfare services in the fledgling State of Israel, set up an extensive assistance program for Jews in North Africa and the Muslim world, and provide discreet relief behind the Iron Curtain.
+The war was devastating to the Jewish world.
+In its wake, JDC mobilized to support and resettle survivors, reconstruct the remnant communities of Europe, create a network of social welfare services in the fledgling State of Israel, set up an extensive assistance program for Jews in North Africa and the Muslim world, and provide discreet relief behind the Iron Curtain.

-With the fall of Communism, JDC established cultural and educational programs to foster a sense of Jewish identity in Eastern Europe and the former Soviet Union, where Jewish life had been repressed, and developed an innovative welfare and relief system for the tens of thousands of elderly Jews, many of whom are Holocaust survivors, who were left with nothing when the Soviet Union collapsed.
+With the fall of communism, JDC established cultural and educational programs to foster a sense of Jewish identity in Eastern Europe and the former Soviet Union, where Jewish life had been repressed, and developed an innovative welfare and relief system for the tens of thousands of elderly Jews, many of whom are Holocaust survivors, who were left with nothing when the Soviet Union collapsed.

 JDC and Your Family History